MicrosoftDocs/entra-docs/docs/identity/authentication/concept-registration-mfa-sspr-combined.md

 If the SSPR policy requires users to review their security info at regular intervals, users are interrupted during sign-in and shown all their registered methods.
 They can confirm the current info if it's up to date, or they can make changes if they need to.
 Users must perform multifactor authentication to access this page.

-### Manage mode
+### Wizard mode

-Users can access manage mode by going to [Security info](https://aka.ms/mysecurityinfo) or by selecting **Security info** from My Account.
+Users can go to [Security info](https://aka.ms/mysecurityinfo), or they can select **Security info** from My Account.
 From there, users can add methods, delete or change existing methods, change the default method, and more.

 ## Key usage scenarios